Alicepinch/stay-in-st-tropez/README.md

 #### Watch Video CTA

-The 'About St Tropez' section features a 'Watch Video' CTA which users can click on to display a promotional youtube video for St Tropez.
+The 'About St Tropez' section features a 'Watch Video' CTA which users can click on to display a promotional YouTube video for St Tropez.

 #### Google Map API

-The 'Explore St Tropez' section of the website features an interactive google map API where customers are able to view different locations by clicking on one of the the buttons above the map.
+The 'Explore St Tropez' section of the website features an interactive google map API where customers are able to view different locations by clicking on one of the buttons above the map.

 #### Scroll to top button

-When a user scrolls 40px from the top of the page then a button with an arrow pointing to the top of the page appears.
+When a user scrolls 200px from the top of the page then a button with an arrow pointing to the top of the page appears.
 This feature allows the user to get back to the top of the page easily as there is no fixed navigation.

 #### EmailJS form